nxp-appcodehub/an-usb-to-can-adaptor-mcxn947/README.md

 [<img src="https://mcuxpresso.nxp.com/static/icon/nxp-logo-color.svg" width="100"/>](https://www.nxp.com)

 ## USB to CAN-FD Adaptor based on MCXN947 Microcontroller
-This application note aims to build a USB to CAN-FD adaptor where the USB data retransmit to CAN-bus and vice versa.
+This application note aims to build a USB to CAN-FD or Classical CAN adaptor where the USB data retransmit to CAN-bus and vice versa.
 NXP MCXN devices have a high-speed USB port and CAN-FD controllers.
 HS USB can reach up to 480 Mbit/s transmission speed, which is enough for transmitting CAN-FD frame at highest CAN baud rate on MCXN 8Mbit/s.

 To make the system easy to use and compatible with other devices, we use USB CDC virtual COM port as communication.
 Python Interface is used to visualize the CAN-FD information in ASCII format.